 If you invested in something that potentially earned higher returns like mutual funds or Exchange Traded Funds (ETFs), you might be able to make the $100,000 last longer.
 At 5% returns, the $100,000 would last over 26 years and Gerald would be in his 90’s.
 However, we’ve seen periods, even longer ones where non-guaranteed investments have not earned 5%.

 The other problem with non-guaranteed investments like mutual funds and stocks is the withdrawal math on variable returns can really work against you.
-Check out an article I wrote on the Balance Junkie site to see the risk of withdrawing money in a variable return environment
+Check out this article to see the risk of withdrawing money in a variable return environment

 In the end, my point is simple: You can’t determine if annuities are right for you unless you run the numbers.
 This math was very specific for a 65 year old Male.
 Changing the age and gender will change the results so you cannot use this math to make general conclusions about life annuities.